Mössbauer spectroscopy: Combination of all

-The three Mössbauer parameters: isomer shift, quadrupole splitting, and hyperfine splitting can often be used to identify a particular compound by comparison to spectra for standards.
+The three Mössbauer parameters, isomer shift, quadrupole splitting, and hyperfine splitting, can often be used to identify a particular compound by comparison to spectra for standards.
 In some cases, a compound may have more than one possible position for the Mössbauer active atom.
 For example, the crystal structure of magnetite (Fe3O4) supports two different sites for the iron atoms.
 Its spectrum has 12 peaks, a sextet for each potential atomic site, corresponding to two sets of Mössbauer parameters.

-Many times all effects are observed: isomer shift, quadrupole splitting, and magnetic Zeeman effect.
+Many times all effects are observed: isomer shift, quadrupole splitting, and magnetic splitting.
 In such cases the isomer shift is given by the average of all lines.
-The quadrupole splitting when all the four excited substates are equally shifted (two substates are lifted and other two are lowered) is given by the shift of the outer two lines relative to the inner four lines (all inner four lines shift in opposition to the outermost two lines).
+The quadrupole splitting when all the four excited sub-states are equally shifted (two sub-states are lifted and the other two are lowered) is given by the shift of the outer two lines relative to the inner four lines (all inner four lines shift in opposition to the outermost two lines).
 Usually fitting software is used for accurate values.

 In addition, the relative intensities of the various peaks reflect the relative concentrations of compounds in a sample and can be used for semi-quantitative analysis.
-Also, since ferromagnetic phenomena are size-dependent, in some cases spectra can provide insight into the crystallite size and grain structure of a material.
+Also, since ferromagnetic phenomena are size-dependent, in some cases, spectra can provide insight into the crystallite size and grain structure of a material.